siddharthgada/Udacity-Data-Analysis-and-Visualization-with-Microsoft-Power-BI-Nanodegree/Creating Visualizations with Power BI/Project/Readme.md

 ## 📊 Project Overview
 This project was developed as part of my Data Analysis and Visualization using Microsoft Power BI Nanodegree with Udacity.
-The goal was to design an interactive, branded Power BI report for **Waggle**, answering key business questions from the CEO and CMO while showcasing a variety of visualizations, slicers and advanced report features.
+The goal was to design an interactive, branded Power BI report for **Waggle** (a company that creates innovative pet activity trackers [Lapdog and Lapcat devices]), answering key business questions from the CEO and CMO while showcasing a variety of visualizations, slicers and advanced report features.

 The report integrates multiple datasets (devices, pets, families, tracking and date) and provides actionable insights into **Lapdog vs. Lapcat device performance**, **pet demographics** and **family-level details**.